brekkanegg/openroleplay.ai/README.md

 ## Roadmap and Feedback

 Giving perfect memory for agents, adding voice capabilities and image generation, improving user interactions, possibilities are endless.
-We look forward for your feedback.
+We value your [feedback](https://github.com/Open-Roleplay-AI/OpenRoleplay/issues).